Introduction

 The theme of God providing everything man needs for forgiveness for his rebellion is introduced through the shedding of blood.
 The life is in the blood of an animal.
 The killing of an animal ends a life.
 Man began to kill animals and offer other kinds of sacrifices to approach and worship God.
 But animal sacrifice in itself could never take away a man’s sin.
 God states that in the Bible.
 It pointed ahead to the ultimate sacrifice of God, Himself, for mankind that would occur in the shedding of the blood of Jesus.

-God Himself, came to earth to live as a man, experienced what we experience, suffered deeply, and took upon Himself all the punishment God required for the sins of mankind by dying an agonizing death and going to Hell.
-But He rose to life again, and awaits the coming judgment for all mankind, and promises to reward those who love and obey Him.
+God Himself, came to earth to live as a man, experienced what we experience, suffered deeply, and took upon Himself all the punishment God required for the sins of mankind by dying an agonizing death and going to the suffering of Hell.
+But He rose to life again, and awaits His return, and promises to reward those who love and obey Him.

 I can remember the moment in time when I saw in Genesis 22 the plan of salvation in the Old Testament.
 It was these words of Abraham, who was talking with his son, Isaac, “God will provide, HIMSELF, a lamb, for the burnt offering.”
 Long afterwards, John the Baptist, watching Jesus approaching, said to the crowds, “Behold, the Lamb of God, who takes away the sin of the world (John 1:29).”

 Where was the Garden of Eden?
-Scholars believe that it was on the junction of four rivers : Euphrates and Tigris with the Pishon and Gihon (Gen 2:10-14).
-The later two rivers have not been identified.
+Scholars believe that it was on the junction of four rivers : Euphrates and Tigris with the Pishon and Gihon (Gen 2:10-14) in the Middle East.
+The latter two rivers have not been identified.
 The Euphrates and Tigris Rivers rise in the Caucasus Mountains and flow southeast to empty into the Persian Gulf.
 However, since Adam’s day, thick sediment settled on the river beds at the mouth of the Persian Gulf and pushed the entrance to the union of the Euphrates and Tigris Rivers far upstream about 100 miles.

 It is thought that the Garden of Eden is located as a group of mounds, about 12 miles south of Ur at a place called Eridu.
 This region is approximately the centre of the earth’s surface, where it is believed all races of humans originated.
 Archaeologists have focused their work in this region, and uncovered many artifacts that reveal ancient civilizations.

-Other locations that will become important in Genesis include:
+Other locations that are important in Genesis include:

 Fara, traditional home of Noah, which was 70 miles away.

 About 1, 600 years from Adam, Noah lived in a period of wickedness that grieved God so much He sent a flood to destroy everything.
-But, by having Noah build an ark, God saved his family and many pairs of all the animals so life on earth could begin again.
+But, by having Noah build an ark, God saved Noah and his family as well as pairs of the animals so life on earth could begin again.

-Genesis 6:9-18 tells the history of that terrible period when the boat, 450 feet long, 75 feet wide and 45 feet high, divided into compartments, and as big as an ocean liner, floated during the deluge, while everyone else on earth died.
-Noah was in the ark one year 17 days; 5 months floating, 7 months resting on a mountain.
-The Ark rested now on Mt Ararat, 500 miles away from where it had been built.
-(Note: I saw this mountain in the distance on my way overland from Turkey to Iran.)
+Genesis 6:9-18 tells the history of that terrible period.
+The boat, 450 feet long, 75 feet wide and 45 feet high, was divided into compartments, and as big as an ocean liner.
+It floated during the deluge, while everyone else on earth died.
+Noah was in the ark one year, 17 days; 5 months floating, 7 months resting on a mountain.
+The Ark rested on Mt Ararat, 500 miles away from where it had been built.

-This tremendous deluge of water that fell on the earth is believed to have destroyed a misty film that surrounded the earth and had protected people from the damage by the sun’s rays.
-The Bible also says that in an early period there was a mist that rose up from the land to water it.
-It was man’s wickedness that caused God’s judgment, but He has promised never to do it again that way, and why we see a rainbow in the sky.
+This tremendous deluge of water that fell on the earth is believed to have destroyed a misty film that surrounded the earth.
+It had protected people from the damage by the sun’s rays.
+The Bible also says that in an early period, there was a mist that rose up from the land to water it.
+It was man’s wickedness that caused God’s judgment.
+He has promised never to do it again that way, and why we see a rainbow in the sky, as a testimony of that promise.

 Archaeologists have found a layer of mud, five to eight feet thick, deposited by that flood in three places: Ur (home of Abraham), at Fara (Noah’s home) and at Kish, a suburb of Babylonia, with possibly a fourth place in Nineveh.
 It contains no evidence of civilization within that strata, but identifiable ones both above and below that layer of soil.
 Interesting.